– Part II –

 “No, not that I saw,” Harvey replied, visibly intrigued.
 “What the hell is going on here, doc?”

 “The body arrived in my lab immediately after it was recovered,” Nafal began.
-“It was frozen solid, so I had to thaw it out – not uncommon for bodies that had been exposed to vacuum for a considerable amount of time.”
+“It was frozen solid, so I had to thaw it out – not uncommon for bodies that had been exposed to vacuum for a considerable amount of time.
+The entire body was covered with a suit of some kind.”

 “Like our environment suits?”
 Harvey asked.